 Additionally, a travel money transaction will be classed as a cash advance by your credit card company and they will charge you.
 Most debit cards do not charge, but those that used to be Delta (now Visa Debit but not all Visa Debit) do - these include Co-op, Lloyds and Smile.

-Many bureau de change will accept electronic transfers directly from your bank account including Faster Payments.
+Many bureaux de change will accept electronic transfers directly from your bank account including Faster Payments.

-Delivery of holiday money is often free for transactions over a certain level (see table) but will need a signature on delivery or collection from a Post Office.
+Delivery of holiday money is often free for transactions over a certain level (see table via green button above) but will need a signature on delivery or collection from a Post Office.
 Some companies can arrange for you to pick up your holiday cash at the airport.

 If they are are just registered with the FCA (as opposed to regulated) this gives lesser protection and does not mean the foreign currency supplier will have its solvency measured.
 To minimise your exposure to a company going out of business, keep the delay between paying for your foreign currency and currency being despatched/collected to an absolute minimum.